jonas4climate/iot-esp32-dht11-homekit-sensor/README.md

-# IoT Smart Sensor - ESP32 DHT11 Temperature and Humidity Monitor
+# IoT Smart Sensor - ESP32 Climate Sensor with HomeKit Support

-## Hardware Requirements

-- ESP32 board (any should work)
-- DHT11 temperature and humidity sensor
-- Jumper wires (3 wires needed)
-- Breadboard (optional but recommended)

-## Deploy

-- Deploy via ProjectIO Build + Upload
+A modular climate sensor system for ESP32 that supports multiple sensor types and integrates with Apple HomeKit.

+More details (bloated) in the [README-AI.md](README-AI.md).